thboutet/STAGE-M1/README.md

 autoAugTrain.pl --species=microsporidie_cuniculi --genome=genome_complet/all_genome_clear_cuniculi --
 trainingset=data_training_prot_cuniculi
 ```
+--species : name of the new species
+--genome : input genome file
+--trainingset : input training file

 > [!IMPORTANT]
 > The data training is different, I used the **"script.aa.py"** in order to create a data training file with amino acid from the nucleotide base file.
 You can see the script [here](https://github.com/thboutet/STAGE-M1/blob/main/script_aa.py).